Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

 \subsection{Mixture model}

-Myocardial tissue is modeled as a mixture of $I$ constituents that are constrained to follow the deformation of the continuum.
+We model soft tissues as a mixture of $I$ constituents at affine deformations, i.e, the constituents are constrained to follow the deformation of the continuum.
 At a material point, all constituents are simultaneously present.
-On a short time scale, $t$, the tissue is considered nearly-incompressible; however, on a longer time scale, $\tau$, it may experience a change in volume due to an increase or decrease in mass.
-The multi-constituent representation allows for changes in individual mass and volume to contribute to the total change of volume of the tissue, $V$ \citep{Schmid2012}.
-For each constituent, we introduce the volume $V_i$, the mass $m_i$, the volume fractions $\phi_i$, and the partial and individual densities, $\rho_i$ and $r_i$, respectively.
-At time $s = 0$, the latter are defined as
+On a short time scale $t$, the tissue is considered nearly incompressible; however, on a longer time scale $\tau$, it may experience a change in volume due to an increase or decrease in mass.
+The multi-constituent representation allows for changes in individual mass and volume to contribute to the total change of volume of the tissue $V$ \citep{Schmid2012}.
+At the current G\&R time $\tau$, we define the total change in mass and in volume for the tissue as:

-At the current G\&R time $s$, we define the normalized mass $ \hat{m}_{i}$, volume $ \hat{v}_{i}$, and the partial $\hat{\rho}_i$ and individual $\hat{r}_i$ densities for each constituent defined with respect to the initial state:
+For each constituent, we introduce the volume $V_i$, the mass $m_i$, the volume fraction $\phi_i = V_i/V$, and the partial and individual densities, $\rho_i$ and $r_i$.
+At time $\tau = 0$, the latter are defined as:

-By using those definitions, the strain energy function can be written as the sum of constituent-specific strain energy functions, each weighted by the partial mass density:
+At the current G\&R time $\tau$, we define the normalized mass $\hat{m}_{i}$, the normalized volume $\hat{v}_{i}$, and the partial $\hat{\rho}_i$ and individual $\hat{r}_i$ densities for each constituent with respect to the initial state:

-This assumption was postulated by \cite{Humphrey2002} in the context of a constrained mixture.
-Within the mixture, each constituent follows the same deformation, and thus, the stress-strain equations read:
+The strain energy per unit volume can be written as the sum of constituent-specific strain energy functions $\Bar{\psi}_i$, weighted by their partial mass density \cite{Humphrey2002}: